holoviz/panel/doc/how_to/callbacks/async.md

 pn.Row(button, text)
 ```

-Note that `on_click` is simple one way of registering an asynchronous callback, using `.param.watch` is also supported and so is scheduling asynchronous periodic callbacks with `pn.state.add_periodic_callback`.
+Note that `on_click` is simple one way of registering an asynchronous callback, but the more flexible `.param.watch` is also supported.
+Scheduling asynchronous periodic callbacks can be done with `pn.state.add_periodic_callback`.

-It is important to note that asynchronous callbacks operate without locking the underlying bokeh Document, which means Bokeh models cannot be safely modified by default.
+It is important to note that asynchronous callbacks operate without locking the underlying Bokeh Document, which means Bokeh models cannot be safely modified by default.
 Usually this is not an issue because modifying Panel components appropriately schedules updates to underlying Bokeh models, however in cases where we want to modify a Bokeh model directly, e.g. when embedding and updating a Bokeh plot in a Panel application we explicitly have to decorate the asynchronous callback with `pn.io.with_lock`.

 ```{pyodide}
 import numpy as np